-- a commitment in our Sustainability Plan 2020 breakthrough indicator to grow sales by 25%, in the event sales have increased by over 1000%
+- A commitment in our Sustainability Plan 2020 breakthrough indicator to grow sales by 25%, in the event sales have increased by over 1300%

-- resolutions from The Students' Union at UWE AGM (annual general meeting) to increase Fairtrade products on campus
+- Resolutions from The Students' Union at UWE Annual General Meeting to increase Fairtrade products on campus

-- over 70% of coffee has the Fairtrade accreditation, the remainder is fairly traded with no accreditation.
+- Over 70% of coffee served on campus has the Fairtrade accreditation, the remainder is fairly traded with no accreditation.
 We are working towards replacing this coffee with the full accreditation.

-Our efforts have achieved external recognition at the South West Fairtrade awards, where we are regular winners of awards in many categories, In 2016/7:
+Our efforts have achieved external recognition at the South West Fairtrade awards, where we are regular winners of awards in many categories.
+In 2017/8:

 - Full of Beans coffee cart was an outright winner in the ‘Café or restaurant’ category